JavaScript framework

 li

-function allowing you to create elements of type li; the properties
+The fieldset function is a shortcut to the element function allowing you to create elements of type fieldset; the properties parameter remains unchanged.

-function allowing you to create elements of type link; the properties
+The div function is a shortcut to the element function allowing you to create elements of type div; the properties parameter remains unchanged.

 span